andifalk/container-kubernetes-security-workshop/2-container-security/labs/docker_container_escaping.md

-# 🧪 Lab Series: Container Escape with Docker (Educational Use Only)
+# 🧪 Container Escape with Docker (Educational Use Only)

 > ⚠️ WARNING: These labs are for educational and defensive purposes only.
 > Run them **only in isolated, non-production environments** like VMs or lab systems.

 ## 🎯 Objective

 Learn how insecure Docker configurations can lead to container escapes and host compromise — and how to prevent them.

 ---